Fall 2019 Program Description and Call for Applications

 - Abstract (max 300 words)

-- Research Proposal (maximum 4 pages, including figures/tables, excluding literature cited)
+- Research Proposal (maximum 5 pages, including figures/tables, excluding literature cited)

-- Background and Significance
+- Overall Impact and Significance

-Document any resources and environment that will be required for successful completion of the project.
+- Resources and Environment (limit 1/2 page) Document access to any resources and environment that will require for successful completion of the project.

 - Literature Cited (not included in page limit)